 By the time the salon starts, some 50 people fill the room, with stools taken from the bar next door and standing room only.
 The Shoreditch House library seems more like a Lothario’s living room: huge velvet sofas, deep leather armchairs and faded Persian rugs.
 A zinc-topped table to one side forms the centrepiece of a makeshift but elaborate bar.
 David Nutt, a professor of neuropsychopharmacology, speaks on what medicines do to the brain.
 The subject: “The Truth About Drugs.”
 In the spirit of the salon, he sits, speaking in a conversational manner, inviting comments and questions.
 While it wasn’t a subject I would have expected for a salon, it was an insightful, witty, often challenging and thoroughly engaging affair, imbued with human interaction, laughter and the frisson of participation.
 I left energised, enlightened and intellectually stimulated.
 And I’d learned another lesson: Salons aren’t just a lot of people attending a reading or lecture.
 Even though modern salons may not be held in private sitting rooms and may be guided by a lecturer, the key is casual interaction and the exchange and growth of ideas.

 London salons have become the vogue in recent years, and not simply for emerging writers.
 At the top of the list, playwright and journalist Damian Barr leads monthly events where established authors read from upcoming works and pitch ideas.
 The gatherings have gained such repute that they are now attended by the glitterati as well as the literati.
 Past sessions have featured the likes of David Nicholls, John Waters and Bret Easton Ellis.
-Barr has taken his literary salon abroad, too, holding events in Moscow and Istanbul.
+Barr has taken his literary salon abroad, too, holding events destinations like Istanbul.
 Which leads me to my next realisation: Modern salons aren’t held only in Paris, London or New York.
 (In fact, salons first developed in the Middle East.)

 The trendy thing to do after iftar, the breaking of the fast, is to head out to various cafés for literary salons and open-mic reading nights.